shopware5/devdocs/source/developers-guide/vagrant-phpstorm/index.md

 Now press *OK* and close all deployment windows, so that you are back in your default IDE view.

-Right click on your document root folder and click on `Upload to Vagrant Deployment`
+Right click on your document root directory and click on `Upload to Vagrant Deployment`

 <div class="is-center">